Hardangerfjord & Classic Norway in a Nutshell® by Fjord Tours

 » Accommodation: Superior A higher standard of accommodation with a better range and quality of facilities, often in a good location (typically 4 stars)

-» Price from: £1,655 pp incl. flights
+» Price from: £2,030 pp incl. flights

-Combine a classic Norway in a Nutshell® experience with the chance to explore the majestic Hardangerfjord, Norway’s second-longest fjord, as you link spectacular rail, bus and boat journeys through some of the country’s most emblematic landscapes.
+Combine a classic Norway in a Nutshell® by Fjord Tours experience with the chance to explore the majestic Hardangerfjord, Norway’s second-longest fjord, as you link spectacular rail, bus and boat journeys through some of the country’s most emblematic landscapes.
 Starting in Oslo, you’ll have some time to explore Norway’s vibrant capital city before train journeys on the Bergen Railway and Flåm Railway bring you to the village of Flåm, nestled at the innermost point of the breathtaking Aurlandsfjord, passing between soaring mountains, deep gorges and cascading waterfalls en route.
 From Flåm, you’ll continue to Bergen, with ample time to explore the city’s UNESCO-listed harbour and experience the famous Fløibanen funicular.
 Then, enjoy a delightfully scenic boat cruise along Hardangerfjord, followed by an overnight stay at a historic waterfront hotel and the chance to visit the picturesque village of Eidfjord and the mighty Vøringfossen.
 Finally, you’ll return to Oslo by train, rounding off a captivating introduction to Norway’s natural wonders and cultural riches.

 *While we've crafted the following itinerary based on our expertise and tried and tested choices, we're happy to tailor it to your preferences, including alternative accommodations and stops, to create your perfect journey.*